-- State lands (Black Rock/Rodman Hollow) hunting by special permit only, selected by lottery as prescribed by the Department of Environmental Management. - 1.
+- A. State lands (Black Rock/Rodman Hollow) hunting by special permit only, selected by lottery as prescribed by the Department of Environmental Management. - 1.
 Hunting log required.
 Hunters must complete a hunting log as prescribed by the DEM to be eligible for the next season's permit. - B. A Block Island archery, muzzleloader or shotgun deer permit is required to hunt deer on Block Island. - C. Private landowner permission, counter-signed by the New Shoreham Chief of Police, is required for all hunting.
 Private landowners may give permission for archery, shotgun, or muzzleloader hunting on their property.
-Permission will be tracked by the New Shoreham Police Department. - D. Proficiency testing is required of all archery hunters that are hunting deer on Block Island.
-The proficiency card is valid for two (2) years from the date of issue.
-The proficiency card must be carried while hunting. - E. All deer hunters must wear five hundred (500) square inches of daylight fluorescent orange, except archery hunters during the archery only portion of the season.
+Permission will be tracked by the New Shoreham Police Department. - D. Proficiency testing is required of all archery hunters that are hunting deer on Block Island. - E. All deer hunters must wear five hundred (500) square inches of daylight fluorescent orange, except archery hunters during the archery only portion of the season.